Cause-effect perception in an object place task: Results

-A summary of the subsequent analysis of the link can be seen in \cref{fig:results-weight_force_relationship}.
-Albeit there is quite the variability in the data, the median correlation of the weight and the exerted force is higher in the last session when compared to the first.
-Please also note, that there is never a negative correlation (which would correspond to an increased caution when placing a heavy glass).
-Additionally the difference between the exerted force on the glass and the needed force to break the glass is reduced in the last session compared to the first.
+This closer analysis of the causal weight-force link is illustrated in \cref{fig:results-weight_force_relationship_examples} and \cref{figure:force_correlations} (top). \revisionEnhancement{ If the sensorimotor system were to completely ignore the influence of the glasses' weight, the correlations should be zero.
+In contrast, almost all correlations are found to be greater than zero, including the bounds of the confidence intervals calculated using Fisher's z-transformation. } \revisionEnhancement{Furthermore, a two-sided one-sample t-test on the change in linear correlation from the first to the last session indicated a significant difference from zero with $\alpha = 0.05$ ($t(20)=2.253, p=0.035$).
+The mean change was positive ($\overline{\mu} = 0.073$), indicating an increase in causal coupling.} \revisionEnhancement{ This implies that further learning of the weight-force relationship occurs on the sensorimotor level during the experiment. } Please also note that no negative correlation \revisionEnhancement{has been observed} (which would correspond to an increased caution when placing a heavy glass).
+Additionally, the difference between the rendered force and the force threshold needed to break the glass is reduced in the last session compared to the first.

+\revisionEnhancement{ In a further step, we applied correlation analysis to the causal relation between color and force, which was unclear in the sensorimotor causal graph obtained by discovery analysis (\Cref{figure:results-sensorimotor_causal_representation}).
+Linear correlations are shown in \Cref{figure:force_correlations}.
+They were dominated by noise, showing negative and positive correlations, which signals that the sensorimotor system had difficulties in identifying the correct linear ordering of the color-breakability mapping as defined in \Cref{subsubsec:experiment-trial-design-causal-relations}. }

+\revisionEnhancement{ However, this does not exclude that some information is taken into account, e.g., on the color which most or least enhances sturdiness, while the other two colors are unsystematically mapped to force.
+We therefore sought a measure that is not based on linear relations or correct ordering.
+Such a measure is given by the mutual information.
+In this context, it is interesting to note that mutual information has been suggested as the preferable measure for quantifying the causal influence of one variable on another~\citep{janzing2013mutualinformation}. }